Ion quantum technology opportunities at Sussex

 Quantum theory can have powerful applications due to the possibility of implementing new quantum technologies such as the quantum computer.
 While such a device could have very important commercial and national security applications due to the existence of quantum factoring algorithms, its existence would revolutionize modern day science by allowing true quantum simulations of systems that may be modelled classically only insufficiently due to an in-principle limitation of current computer technology.
 Recent developments in ion trapping technology show that it should be possible to build a quantum computer with trapped ions.
 At Sussex we pursue the quest to build a quantum computer, an effort that will be based in Sussex but include links to nanofabrication facilities, ion trapping groups and theorists around the world.

 Phd positions in Quantum Technologies with trapped ions are available.
-There are one or more positions specializing on the fabrication of advanced microchips for quantum technologies (info available here) and one or more positions focussing on microwave quantum logic (info available here).
+There are a number of positions availalable in the areas of microwave quantum logic, quantum simulation and quantum sensing (info available here).

 1. Laser cooling of ytterbium ions